Culture of Afghanistan: Art, weaving, ceramics

 Women painting at the Center for Contemporary Arts Afghanistan (CCAA) in Kabul.

 The lands of Afghanistan have a long history of art, with the world's earliest known usage of Buddha's oil painting found in cave murals in the country.
 Buddha is from Bihar, Indian. this is drying oil technique used by Indians.
-Afghan art includes Persian miniature style, with Kamaleddin Behzad of Herat being one of the most notable miniature artists of the Timurid and early Safavid periods.
+Afghan art includes miniature style, with Kamaleddin Behzad of Herat being one of the most notable miniature artists of the Timurid and early Safavid periods.
 Since the 1900s, the nation began to use Western techniques in art.
 Abdul Ghafoor Breshna was a prominent Afghan painter and sketch artist from Kabul during the 20th century.

 Afghanistan's art was originally almost entirely done by men, but recently women are entering the arts programs at Kabul University.
 Art is largely centered at the National Museum of Afghanistan, the National Gallery of Afghanistan and the National Archives of Afghanistan in Kabul.
 There are a number of art schools in the country.
 The Center for Contemporary Arts Afghanistan (CCAA) in Kabul provides young people to learn contemporary paintings.

 Ceramics and pottery, of which many tend to be turquoise-colored, are produced in Afghanistan, most famously in the village of Istalif.

 The art of making carpets has been prominent for centuries.
 Afghanistan is known for making beautiful oriental rugs.
 The Afghan carpet has certain prints that make them unique to Afghanistan.

 Afghanistan is known for its production of Afghan rugs, traditionally handwoven using a number of well-known and highly-prized patterns.